-The generally accepted objective of the weekly benefit amount is to provide a wage replacement that is high enough to cover the claimant's nondeferrable expenses, but not so high as to undermine his or her incentive to return to work.
+The generally accepted objective of the weekly benefit amount is to provide a wage replacement that is high enough to cover the claimant's non-deferrable expenses, but not so high as to undermine his or her incentive to return to work.
 Usually, this translates into a weekly benefit equal to about 50 percent of the claimant's normal weekly wage.
 In some states, the weekly benefit is computed as 50 percent of the claimant's average weekly wage.
 In some states, it is computed as a fraction of the claimant's high-quarter wage.
-A 1⁄26 fraction (the most common) will yield a 50 percent wage replacement to a claimant who worked all 13 weeks of his or her high quarter.
+A 1/26 fraction (the most common) will yield a 50 percent wage replacement to a claimant who worked all 13 weeks of his or her high quarter.

-All states provide a maximum, or ceiling, on the weekly amount payable to any claimant.
+All states provide a maximum, or ceiling, on the

+weekly amount payable to any claimant.
 In some states, the maximum is indexed to a percentage of the statewide average weekly wage (SAWW).
 All states provide a potential duration expressed as a number of weeks.
 Most states provide up to a maximum of 26 weeks and two states provide more.
+In response to the need for improved solvency, a number of states have reduced the maximum number of weeks to 20 or fewer, depending on the total unemployment rate in those states.
 In most states, however, benefit duration depends on the claimant's base period work and wages.
-In the majority of states, duration is computed as a fraction ranging from $^{1}/{4}$ to $^{3}/{5}$ of base period wages up to the maximum amount, usually 26 times the weekly benefit amount.
-The number of weeks of eligibility is determined by taking, for example, $^{1}/{3}$ of the claimant's base period wages and dividing the result by his or her weekly benefit amount.
+In the majority of states, duration is computed as a fraction ranging from 1/4 to 3/5 of base period wages up to the maximum amount, usually 26 times the weekly benefit amount.
+The number of weeks of eligibility is determined by taking, for example, 1/3 of the claimant's base period wages and dividing the result by his or her weekly benefit amount.